BookingBug/dev.bookingbug.com/docs/rest-api/client.md

 ## Disable/Enable Client

 You can disable/enable a client using the API.
-The following paremeters listed below are supported.
+The following parameters listed below are supported.
 You only need to specify either the ID or the email of a client in the body payload.

 <table class="pure-table">
     <thead>